netw0rm/atlaskit/packages/ak-component-base/docs/USAGE.md

 const Base = base({ Component, prop });
 ```

-Now you can extend `Base`.
+Once you've build the base component you can extend `Base`.

 #### Counter Component

-This component simply keeps track of two numbers (both exposed as props) and increments them itself.
+This component keeps track of two numbers (both exposed as props) and increments them itself.

 ```js
 import { define, vdom, Component, prop } from 'skatejs';